zazuko/carml-service/README.md

 # Zazuko CARML Service #

+[CARML](https://github.com/carml/carml) is an implementation of the [RML](https://rml.io/docs/) mapping specification.
+It can be used to convert non-RDF data like XML, JSON or CSV to RDF.

-This project creates a web service around the [CARML RML Engine](https://github.com/carml/carml), this allows you to send mappings and sources with a POST and will get the resulting triples.
+This project creates a web service around the [CARML RML Engine](https://github.com/carml/carml).
+This facilitates using carml as a mapping engine from non-Java/JVM projects.
+Via the HTTP API, one can send mappings and sources with a POST to the service and get the resulting triples back.

+At [Zazuko](https://zazuko.com/), we use the service to scale RDF conversion of millions of XML files by integrating the carml service in our linked data pipelining framework [barnard59](https://github.com/zazuko/barnard59).
+The step implementing this service can be found [here](https://github.com/zazuko/barnard59-carml-service/).

+If you are looking for a command-line tool you might want to check out [carml-cli](https://github.com/netage/carml-cli) by Netage.

 ## Flavors ##